This can be a manual process but it’s key for training your model. With MonkeyLearn, we try to make it as easy as possible with our interface.

 Many of our users add thousands of training texts when they create a classifier for the first time.
 It does seem like common sense to think that high volumes of data will be beneficial for the machine learning algorithm.
 However, if the data is incorrectly tagged, the model will learn from those incorrect instances as well.

 Most data sets have some mistakes; many come from human errors.
 It is a challenge to maintain a consistent criteria.
-People will make subjective judgements based on their context, but that context isn't going to be taught to a machine learning model.
+People will make subjective judgments based on their context, but that context isn't going to be taught to a machine learning model.

 There may also be cultural issues embedded in your data, and it may be necessary to create multiple classifiers for different cultural contexts if a high level of accuracy is needed.
 For example, if trying to do sentiment analysis in an international context, there will be subtleties with what people are trying to say in very similar language.
 In the US,